Johan-Ruiz/johan-ruiz.github.io/index.md

 published: true
 ---
 ---
+title: Anomaly Detection with Topolocal Data Analysis (TDA)
+layout: single
+author_profile: false
 mathjax: true
 ---

-# Anomaly Detection with Topolocal Data Analysis (TDA)
+#

 In this post I am going to introduce you to TDA and how to use it as an anomaly detection tool.